The Pink Spiders: Return (2010–present)

 In 2010, the group accepted an offer to play at the bar mitzvah of a fan who lived in Los Angeles.
-On June 20 they held a concert at The Viper Room and Friction announced their return.
+On June 20, they held a concert at The Viper Room and Friction announced their return.
 "We aren't at a place where it's [about] money," said the lead singer in an interview with the Nashville Scene.
-He also announced that they had resolved their differences, but that Decious would be pursuing other interests — Brandon Jazz assumed bassist duties.
+He also announced that they had resolved their differences, but that Decious would be pursuing other interests.
+Brandon Jazz assumed bassist duties.

-The Pink Spiders released "Cherry Chapstick b/w Sad Style", a two-track single, on March 21, 2011.
+The band released "Cherry Chapstick b/w Sad Style", a two-track single, on March 21, 2011.
 That spring they completed the "2 Legit 2 Quit Tour".

 In 2011, The Pink Spiders appeared in the Hal Leonard music educational DVD, Learn To Rock Drums With Jason Hartless And Friends, performing "Gimme Chemicals" live in Detroit with guest drummer Jason Hartless.

 On August 6, 2016, the original lineup of Friction, Ferrari, and Decious reunited for a concert at the Mercy Lounge in Nashville to celebrate the 10th anniversary of the release of Teenage Graffiti.
 They were joined by Dave Paulson on guitar and Raf Cevallos on keyboards.
 On August 8, the band announced plans to release a new album, Mutations, in the summer of 2018.

-On May 30, 2017 The Pink Spiders released two new singles, "Black Dagger" and "Easier Than Ever" for pre-sale exclusively on vinyl via their website.
-On June 13, 2017 the band uploaded a new lyric video for "Easier Than Ever" on their YouTube account, announcing that an official music video for the song would be coming soon.
+On May 30, 2017, the band released two new singles, "Black Dagger" and "Easier Than Ever" for pre-sale exclusively on vinyl via their website.
+On June 13, 2017, the band uploaded a new lyric video for "Easier Than Ever" on their YouTube account, announcing that an official music video for the song would be coming soon.

-In September 2017, The Pink Spiders announced a short 10 city Midwest/Northeast tour, titled the "Black Dagger Tour" starting December 13 and ending December 22, 2017.
-The tour was a success and ultimately helped the band immensely when they announced a Kickstarter campaign to fund Mutations in January 2018.
-The campaign exceeded its goal by over 30%.
+In September 2017, The Pink Spiders announced a short 10 city Midwest/Northeast tour, titled the "Black Dagger Tour", starting December 13 and ending December 22, 2017.
+The tour was successful and helped the band when they announced a Kickstarter campaign to fund Mutations in January 2018, which reached 130% of its goal.

-Once the Kickstarter campaign ended, the band began work at several studios in Nashville working on 11 songs slated to go on the upcoming LP, Mutations, released July 31, 2018.
-Throughout their time in the studio, the band has been posting teaser photos of the recording process across their social media pages from time to time.
+Once the Kickstarter campaign ended, the band began work at several studios in Nashville working on 11 songs slated to go onMutations, released July 31, 2018.

-Television Appearances
+Television appearances

 Between 2006 and 2008, The Pink Spiders appeared on MTV's Total Request Live, Discover and Download, and You Hear It First; as well as Fuse's Daily Download, Tattoo Stories, and Steven's Untitled Rock Show.

-In May 2008, the Pink Spiders played for a Sweet 16 featured in Episode 6 of the Fourth Season of Hell's Kitchen, Performing "Seventeen Candles".
+In May 2008, the band played for a Sweet 16 featured in Episode 6 of the Fourth Season of Hell's Kitchen, Performing "Seventeen Candles".